-The conclusions of the Certification Body OCSI are summarized in Section 6 - Statement of Certification.
+The conclusions of the Certification Body OCSI are summarized in Section 6 - Statement of certification.

-Potential customers of the product "ASapp-eID-EAC-PACE-AA v1.0" are suggested to properly understand the specific purpose of certification reading this Certification Report together with the Security Target [TDS].
+Potential customers of the product "ASapp-eID-BAC (OSB) v1.0" are suggested to properly understand the specific purpose of certification reading this Certification Report together with the Security Target [TDS].

 The TOE must be used according to the Security Objectives for the operational environment specified in par.
 4.2 of the Security Target [TDS].
-It is assumed that, in the operating environment of the TOE, all the assumptions and the organizational security policies described in the TDS are respected, particularly those compatible with the Platform HW (see [TDS] Appendix A).
+It is assumed that, in the operating environment of the TOE, all the assumptions and the organizational security policies described in the TDS are respected, particularly those compatible with the hardware Platform (see [TDS] Appendix A).

-This Certification Report is valid for the TOE in the evaluated configuration; in particular, Annex A includes a number of recommendations relating to delivery, initialization, configuration and safe use of the product, according to the guidance documentation provided together with the TOE ([INI], [PER] and [USR]).
+This Certification Report is valid for the TOE in the evaluated configuration; in particular, Annex A - Guidelines for the secure usage of the product includes a number of recommendations relating to delivery, initialization, configuration and secure usage of the product, according to the guidance documentation provided together with the TOE ([INI], [PER] and [USR]).

-9 Annex A - Guidelines for the safe use of the product
+9 Annex A - Guidelines for the secure usage of the product